Summer time in Europe: 2019 draft directive

 On 4 March 2019, the European Parliament Transport and Tourism Committee (TRAN) approved the Commission's proposal by 23 votes to 11.
 The start date was, however, to be postponed until 2021 at the earliest, to ensure a smooth transition, and the Commission is to ensure that countries' decisions to retain winter or summer time are coordinated and do not disrupt the internal market.
-This decision was confirmed by the full European Parliament on 26 March; it must now be approved by the Council of the European Union.
-As of November 2021, this approval has not yet been obtained.
+This decision was confirmed by the full European Parliament on 26 March 2019.
 Under the draft directive, member states would have chosen whether to remain on their current summer time, in which case the last transition would have been on the last Sunday of March 2021, or their current winter time, which would have taken permanent effect from the last Sunday of October 2021.

+In order for the directive to take effect, however, the decision would require approval by the Council of the European Union.
+As of March 2026, this approval has not yet been obtained.
+The Council has asked the Commission to produce a detailed impact assessment, but the Commission considers that the onus is on the Member States to find a common position in Council.
+As a result, progress on the issue was effectively blocked.

+Effects of Brexit

+The United Kingdom left the EU on 31 January 2020, before any reform became effective; EU rules continued to apply during the transition period (up until 31 December 2020) but thereafter the UK could choose to make its own arrangements.
+Thus, if the EU were to abolish summer time while the UK were to continue observing it, Northern Ireland would have a one-hour time difference for 30 or 31 weeks of the year either with the rest of Ireland or with the rest of the UK.
+In September 2018, the UK Government said that it "has no plans" to end daylight saving.

 A consultation by the Irish government found that 80% of those surveyed would not support any measure that resulted in different time zones between Northern Ireland and the Republic.
-In July 2019, Ireland announced its opposition to the proposed directive and intends to lobby other EU states on the issue.
+In July 2019, Ireland announced its opposition to the proposed directive and its intent to lobby other EU states on the issue.
 A qualified majority of 55% of member states representing at least 65% of the European population is required for the Council of Ministers to implement a directive.
 In the UK, the House of Lords launched a new inquiry in July 2019 to consider the implications of the European changes, explore the preparations that should be made and the factors that should inform the UK's response.
-The United Kingdom left the EU on 31 January 2020, before any reform became effective; EU rules continued to apply during the transition period (up until 31 December 2020) but thereafter the UK could choose to make its own arrangements.
-If the UK were thus to continue observing summer/winter time, Northern Ireland would have a one-hour time difference for 30 or 31 weeks of the year either with the rest of Ireland or with the rest of the UK.
-In September 2018, the UK Government said that it "has no plans" to end daylight saving.

-As of December 2021, the decision has not been confirmed by the Council of the European Union.
-The Council has asked the Commission to produce a detailed impact assessment, but the Commission considers that the onus is on the Member States to find a common position in Council.
-As a result, progress on the issue was effectively blocked.